HL7/cql/input/pages/03-developersguide.md

 years
 ```

 Note that most reserved words may still be used as identifiers if the usage is unambiguous.
-For example, [.kw]#exists# is a reserved word, but because the use of parentheses is required for function invocation, it can still be distinguished as a function identifier.
+For example, <span class="kw">exists</span> is a reserved word, but because the use of parentheses is required for function invocation, it can still be distinguished as a function identifier.

 In addition, even though many keywords are allowed to appear as identifiers, this feature of the language is about avoiding naming clashes with data models used in CQL, and several places in the grammar do not allow keywords or reserved words to be used as identifiers.
 For example, named expressions, terminology declarations, aliases, and let clauses cannot use keywords or reserved words as identifiers.